MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 Prelude> maximum [1,2,63,12,5,201,2]
 ```

-If you like folds, try to implement `foldl` by using `foldr` (spoiler: [solution](https://wiki.haskell.org/Foldl_as_foldr)).
+As an exercise, try to implement `foldl` by using `foldr` (spoiler: [solution](https://wiki.haskell.org/Foldl_as_foldr)).

 ## Typeclasses

-Typeclass is class of types with a definition of common functions for all instances of that class.
-It is allowing polymorphism and you can imagine it as interfaces in other languages.
+Typeclass is a class of types with a definition of common functions for all instances of that class.
+Please note that the term "class" here means a [mathematical class in the set theory](https://en.wikipedia.org/wiki/Class_(set_theory)), not an [object-oriented class](https://en.wikipedia.org/wiki/Class_(computer_programming))!.

+Typeclasses represent a powerful means for polymorphism in a strong static type system.
+They can be related to interfaces in Java or protocols in Clojure, however, they are more powerful.

 ### Kinds

 In the type theory, a kind is the type of a type constructor or, less commonly, the type of a higher order type operator.
-A kind system is essentially a simply typed lambda calculus 'one level up,' endowed with a primitive type, denoted * and called 'type', which is the kind of any (monomorphic) data type.
+A kind system is essentially a simply-typed lambda calculus 'one level up' from functions to their types, endowed with a primitive type, denoted `*` and called 'type', which is the kind of any (monomorphic) data type.
 Simply you can observe this with GHCi and `:kind` command on various types.
 For example kind `* -> *` tells that you need to specify one type argument to create a type with kind `*` so you can have values of it.

 ```
 Prelude> :kind Integer